Krunal3909/Traffic-Sign-Recognition/README.md

 - Imports the predict() function fetches the result and displays it.
 - get_model(): Loads the saved model into cache using streamlit's "@st.cache" feature.
 - predict(): Takes an image as input from the function parameter, preprocesses it and feeds it to the model for results.

-#### Procfile
-A Procfile is a file which describes how to run your application.

 ## Run this app on your system.